 Supervised: Christopher Lloyd dialogue recording with Playback Recording Studio, and Studio Audio Mix with Chainsaw Post Production.

-Co-Wrote: Episodic stories of classic monsters that all live together in Count Christoph’s castle, under the watchful eye of Dr. Gaulstone (Christopher Lloyd).
+Co-Writer: Episodic stories of classic monsters that all live together in Count Christoph’s castle, under the watchful eye of Dr. Gaulstone (Christopher Lloyd).